 Let’s take a look (warning–spoilers ahead!):

-Some kind of opportunity or circumstance that challenges the protagonist’s beliefs and/or their understanding of how the world works.
-The protagonist usually “accepts” this challenge or opportunity because either they have no choice, or because it holds the promise of some escape from whatever pain they’re harboring inside.
+The first key scene your worldview story needs is a scene in which some kind of opportunity or circumstance challenges the protagonist’s belief and/or their understanding of how the world works.
+In a lot of cases, the protagonist accepts this opportunity or challenge because they have no choice.
+But in some cases, they accept this opportunity or challenge because it holds the promise of an escape from whatever pain they’re harboring inside.

-In this scene, the protagonist commits to pursuing their “want,” or the thing they think will make them happy.
-They are ignorant of what they really need or what will really make them happy and fulfilled.
-Usually, they are faced with an opportunity to get what they need, but they reject this opportunity to pursue the thing they want.
+The second key scene your worldview story needs is a scene in which the protagonist commits to the wrong thing.
+And by this, I mean that the protagonist usually commits to pursuing his or her “want,” or whatever thing they think will make them happy.
+So, at this point, they’re ignorant to what they really need, or to what will really make them feel happy and fulfilled.
+In some cases, the protagonist is even faced with an opportunity to get what he or she needs, but they reject this opportunity to pursue the thing they want.

-This is a moment of truth for the protagonist.
-Whatever strategy they’ve been trying to use, hasn’t been working, so it’s time to try something else.
-Usually, he or she will see part (or all) of the truth, but they’ll choose to ignore it and will continue to cling onto their outdated worldview.
+The third key scene you’ll want to include in your worldview story is a scene in which the protagonist ignores the truth or the lesson of the story.
+So, in most cases, whatever strategy the protagonist has been trying to use hasn’t been working and it’s time to try something else.
+Usually, the protagonist will see part (or all) of the truth, but they’ll decide to ignore it and will continue to cling onto their outdated worldview instead.

-In this scene, the protagonist usually faces some kind of failure or disappointment that leads to the realization that he or she must change.
-Their outdated worldview has protected them thus far, but now there’s no going back to the way things used to be.
-They can no longer avoid change.
+The fourth key scene you’ll want to include in your worldview story is a scene in which the protagonist can’t run from the truth anymore.
+So, this is when the protagonist faces some kind of failure or disappointment that leads to the realization that he or she must change.
+Their outdated worldview has protected them thus far, but now -- because of whatever has happened -- there’s no going back to the way things used to be.
+They can no longer avoid changing.

-This is the core event of the worldview story.
-After realizing that they must change, the protagonist accepts the truth and sheds their outdated worldview.
-This acceptance allows the character to change priorities and pursue their “need” instead of their “want.”
+The fifth key scene you’ll want to include in your worldview story is a scene in which the protagonist finally embraces the truth.
+And this is the big event that the story has been leading up to.
+So, after realizing that they must change, the protagonist now accepts the truth and sheds his or her outdated worldview.
+This acceptance is what allows the character to change priorities and acquire the thing they “need” instead of the thing they “wanted.”

-Once the protagonist sheds their outdated worldview, they are rewarded with a deeper understanding of life.
-Usually, these stories don’t end “happily ever after,” but rather with a new beginning or a sense that there’s a lot of life yet to be lived.
-Now, the protagonist can enter into this next phase of life empowered by the truth instead of hiding from it.
+The sixth key scene is a scene in which the protagonist’s loss of innocence is rewarded.
+So, once the protagonist sheds their outdated worldview, they are rewarded with a deeper understanding of life.
+These stories don’t always end with a “happily ever after,” but rather with a new beginning or a sense that there’s a lot of life yet to be lived.
+We see that the protagonist can now enter into this next phase of life empowered by the truth instead of hiding from it.

-👉 Let's discuss in the comments: Are you writing a young adult or a worldview novel?
+👉 Let's discuss in the comments: Are you writing a worldview novel?
 How do you come up with innovative ways to deliver the obligatory scenes of the genre?

 If you liked the tips in this article, you can get plenty more of them by signing up for my mailing list.
 Once you sign up, you'll get a new writing or editing tip delivered straight to your inbox each week.
 You'll also be the first to know about new blog posts, courses, free resources, and more.
 Unsubscribe at any time!